FionaStart/ODVC/README.md

 This is an automatic workflow  to complete from the first step importing data to the last step generating reports for the whole process of comparing tree detection results of DeepForest model.

 ## Method
-- Frontend: Html + Streamlit
+- Frontend: Streamlit + html
 - Backend: Postgresql
 - Geoprocess: Overlap, Add attribute, Convert to Geojson, Upload to PostGIS
 ## Project Folder
 - data
   - TreeAOIWGS84.tif
+  - Extract_TreeLINZ_03m.tif
 - Output
   - run1_predictions.geojson
   - run2_predictions.geojson